freshprogrammer/pyro/readme.md

 ###New Features & Changes
-- Shorted start tail length to 5 vs 20.
+- Shorted start tail length to 0.
-- Images are now flipped on the fly so less assets are necessary.
+- Added score & high score tracking (instance only)
+- Added simple GUI to show score data.

 ###Build Notes
 To build with fresh solution, you will need to manually link the FreshGameLibrary.dll included in the bin folder.
 YOu will also need the XNA SDK installed.